Judoca/ESA_prep/README.md

 ### Scenario-Based:

-1) Suppose you are deploying VMs for different OSs on the same physical hardware.
-Which virtualization technique will you use and why?
+**1) Suppose you are deploying VMs for different OSs on the same physical hardware.
+Which virtualization technique will you use and why?**

 - We will use Full Virtualization using a hypervisor of type 1
 - Full virtualization is the complete virtualization of physical resources which allows guest OSs to run independently of each other as it removes the need for harware dependence.